 Create a cute fabric activity cube that is Harry Potter-themed!
 This fun free sewing pattern uses embroidery and applique to create a unique fabric creation!

-Good morning!
-Today I am beyond excited to share with you my Harry Potter Baby Activity Cube!!
-I started making fabric baby cubes a few years ago when my son was born.
+Hello crafty friends!
+Today I am beyond excited to share with you my Harry Potter Activity Cube!!
+I started making fabric cubes a few years ago when my son was born.
 Now I love making them for friends, and both my kids have loved playing with them.
-This Harry-themed cube is one of my favorite crafts I have ever made.
-It was a lot of fun to sew, as you get to do a little of everything – embroidery, applique, and basic sewing.
+This Harry Potter-themed cube is one of my favorites.
+It was so much fun to sew, as I was able to do a little bit of everything – embroidery, applique, and basic sewing.

-This has the potential to make a great quiet book, but I love it as a cube.
-The activities are ideal for babies.
-It is so fun and interactive and offers a bunch of different sensory activities for little ones.
-There are wooden teething rings on quidditch hoops, a Hedwig owl that opens its wings to a baby owl that squeaks, a snitch that crinkles, and a flap which reveals Neville’s sneaky little toad Trevor!
-Harry’s face is on the top and numbers that remind me of 9 3/4 are on the bottom.
-The entire cube features lots of touchy-feely textures – perfect for babies to explore.
+The cube has four sides that are all interactive and fun with different sensory activities for little ones.
+There are wooden teething rings on quidditch hoops, a Hedwig owl that opens its wings to reveal a baby owl that squeaks, a snitch that crinkles, and a flap which reveals Neville’s sneaky little toad Trevor!
+Harry’s face is on the top and number fabric on the bottom that remind me of Platform 9 3/4.
+The entire cube features lots of touchy-feely textures – perfect for little ones to explore.

-** The Harry Potter Baby Activity Cube is not intended to be used as a pillow and should never be placed in a child’s crib or sleeping area.
-The cube is an interactive baby toy that should be routinely checked for signs of wear and tear.
-It should be used with adult supervision.
+This cube is not intended to be used as a pillow and should never be placed in a child’s crib or sleeping area.
+The cube is intended to be an interactive toy used with adult supervision.
+Be sure to check it routinely for signs of wear and tear.
 Some tips to follow for safe sewing:

 - When stitching the cube, test your seams by gently pulling on them.
 Make sure they are strong.

 - Pre-wash all fabrics and ribbons.
 Do not use ribbons that bleed color or fabric that sheds glitter.